-The Mediterranean diet is an extremely popular diet widely acclaimed for its health benefits.
-In fact, it was ranked first in the 2019 U.S. News and World Report Best Diets List (x).
+The Mediterranean diet is a trendy diet, widely acclaimed for its health benefits.
+In fact, the 2019 U.S. News and World Report Best Diets List rank it first. (x)

-When one thinks about Mediterranean meals, many picture pizza, lasagna, long loaves of white bread from Italy and chops of lambs from Greece.
-However, these dishes are not exactly in line with the healthy dietary guidelines advertised as the Mediterranean diet.
+When one thinks about Mediterranean meals, many picture pizzas, lasagna, long loaves of white bread from Italy and chops of lambs from Greece.
+However, these dishes are not precisely in line with the healthy dietary guidelines advertised as the Mediterranean diet.

 What is the Mediterranean Diet?

-The Mediterranean diet is based on the traditional food the inhabitants of Greece, Crete and Southern Italy consumed circa 1960 (x).
-A true Mediterranean diet is centered on legumes, healthy whole grains, seafood, olive oil, fruits, nuts and vegetables which work great for everything from your heart to your bones.
-The diet is not just about eating fresh, plant-based food, but also incorporating daily physical activity to produce a profound effect on your mental health.
+The Mediterranean diet stems from the traditional food the inhabitants of Greece, Crete and Southern Italy consumed circa 1960. (x) An actual Mediterranean diet centers on legumes, healthy whole grains, seafood, olive oil, fruits, nuts and vegetables, which work great for everything from your heart to your bones.
+The diet is not just about eating fresh, plant-based food but also incorporating daily physical activity to produce a profound effect on your mental health and well-being.

-The tradition and history of the diet started from the social and eating patterns thousands of years ago in Italy and spreading to Greece, Spain, Turkey and other areas around the Mediterranean coast (x).
-It isn’t just a calorie restrictive diet, but more like a lifelong pattern of eating and living.
+The tradition and history of the diet started from the social and eating patterns thousands of years ago in Italy and spread to Greece, Spain, Turkey and other areas around the Mediterranean coast. (x) It isn’t just a calorie-restrictive diet, but more like a lifelong pattern of eating and living.

-The region, despite having limited health services, had one of the highest life expectancies and lowest rates of chronic disease in the world in the mid-20th century (x).
-Cancer is much more prevalent in the United Kingdom, the United States and Scandinavian countries when compared to the Mediterranean region (x, x).
-The region also reports a lower incidence of heart disease in comparison to the United States.
+Despite having limited health services, the region had one of the highest life expectancies and lowest rates of chronic disease in the world in the mid-20th century. (x) For example, Cancer is much more prevalent in the United Kingdom, the United States and Scandinavian countries when compared to the Mediterranean region. (x) (x) The region also reports a lower incidence of heart disease than the United States.

-While the Mediterranean diet has existed for thousands of years — way before studies were dedicated to it — the diet only began to gain a reputation for disease prevention, weight loss and other health issues in the 1990s after a doctor from Harvard University showcased its health potentials (x, x, x).
+While the Mediterranean diet had existed for thousands of years — way before dedicated studies — the diet only began to gain a reputation for disease prevention, weight loss and other health issues in the 1990s after a doctor from Harvard University showcased its health potentials. (x) (x) (x)

 Health Benefits of the Mediterranean Diet